What Causes Hooded Eyelids?

 How soon can I go back to work after blepharoplasty?

-The length of time before an individual can return to work after blepharoplasty (eyelid surgery) can vary depending on several factors, such as the extent of the procedure, individual healing times, and the individual’s occupation.
+The length of time it takes for an individual to return to work after blepharoplasty (eyelid surgery) can vary depending on several factors, including the extent of the procedure, individual healing times, and the individual’s occupation.
 However, in general, most individuals are able to return to work within 7 to 10 days after the procedure.

 Most individuals can resume non-strenuous work within a week to 10 days after the procedure.
 However, if the job involves heavy lifting, strenuous physical activity, or exposure to dust or other irritants, it may be necessary to take additional time off to ensure proper healing.